Each film-coated tablet contains:

-Azithromycin is used to treat many different infections, including non-streptococcal bacterial pharyngitis, gastrointestinal infections such as traveller’s diarrhea, respiratory tract infections such as pneumonia, cellulitis.
+Azithromycin is used to treat many different infections, including non-streptococcal bacterial pharyngitis, gastrointestinal infections such as traveller’s diarrhoea, respiratory tract infections such as pneumonia, cellulitis.

 As directed by the physician.

-No major contraindications but patients with known hypersensitivity to active ingredient.
+No major contraindications but patients with known hypersensitivity to active ingredients.
 Avoid taking during pregnancy.

 Azithromycin should be given with care to patients with severe hepatic disease.

-The most common side effects are diarrhea or loose stools, nausea, abdominal pain, and vomiting.
+The most common side effects are diarrhoea or loose stools, nausea, abdominal pain, and vomiting.